workerbee-ops/workers-bee/README.md

-# workers-bee
+# Workers Bee
- A service platform to hire trusted workers nearby
+This is your complete service platform.